colugo/cautious-turtle/Development.md

  ```

  - The team don't feel proud of the code; it's difficult to work with and very brittle, resulting in stagnation, degradation and abandonment.
- - The team's velocity is very low and haphazard and unpredictable.
+ - The team's velocity is very low, haphazard and unpredictable.
  - Programming is a stressful experience.

 ### Level 2